Cody-Learner/aurt.aurutils.based/README.md

 ![44](https://user-images.githubusercontent.com/36802396/37574487-61aee490-2ade-11e8-9925-78ae4d651f4b.png)
 ![33](https://user-images.githubusercontent.com/36802396/37560287-b67d6d80-29f2-11e8-82c1-82e3cdd23845.png)

-Aurt (new version based on aurutils) is an Arch Linux AUR helper bash script currently under development.
+Aurt is an Arch Linux AUR helper, wrapper-script around aurutils.

 Aurt is intended to ease the transition into setting up and using aurutils.
 Aurutils brings AUR helpers to a whole new level with it's feature set and integration with pacman.
-Along with this comes more work to setup and use.
-Aurt is a small (~400 lines), very straight forward, easy to follow, edit, customize, etc  bash wrapper script, around aurutils, pacman, etc that ties all the various scripts into a common cli interfce with pacman like commands + some aurt specific, also has a cli command menu on the base interface.
+Along with this comes additional work to setup and use.
+Aurt is a small (~400 lines), very straight forward, easy to follow, edit, customize, etc wrapper script, around aurutils, pacman, etc that ties all the various scripts into a common cli interfce with pacman like commands + some aurt specific, also has a cli command menu on the base interface.

 Aurt and aurt-info are currently in alpha phase.
 The feature set is not yet 100% stable.
 The aurt script is accompanied by aurt-info script to provide user feedback when using aurt.
 Place both aurt and aurt-info scripts in $PATH for out of the box operation.